Xilinx/Alveo-Cards/master/debugging/_sources/docs/sc-troubleshooting.md.txt

 - - -

-### `Flashable partition running on FPGA` Displays GOLDEN and There is a Partition Displayed Under `Flashable partitions installed in system`
+### `Flashable partition running on FPGA` displays GOLDEN and there is a partition displayed under `Flashable partitions installed in system`

 When `xbmgmt flash --scan` command returns `GOLDEN ` under `Flashable partition running on FPGA` as shown below, the card is fresh from the factory or the has been returned to factory state.